 What Is Marriage Annulment?

-A marriage annulment is a process that nullifies or dissolves a marriage.
+A marriage annulment is a process that nullifies or dissolves a marriage or matrimony and the vows binding it.
 That is, there was no marriage at all in the eyes of the law.
 When the marriage didn’t happen, there is no need to have an annulment decree.
 However, you can go to a court and get it for future reference.

 A marriage annulment can be a civil annulment or a religious annulment.
-In a religious annulment, the church doesn’t nullify a marriage but terminates a supposedly valid marriage.
-This happens on the grounds that the marriage lacks an aspect that is necessary for a union.
+In a religious annulment, the church doesn’t nullify a marriage but termination of a supposedly valid marriage is allowed.
+This happens on the grounds that the marriage lacks an aspect that is necessary for unions.

 On the other hand, civil marriage annulment voids a marriage.
-However, at least one spouse has to prove that the marriage was invalid since the beginning.
-Next, we tell you on what grounds a partner or spouse can obtain an annulment of marriage.
+However, at least one spouse has to prove that the matrimonial ceremony was invalid from the beginning.
+Next, we tell you on what grounds partners or spouses can obtain an annulment of marriage.

 What Are The Grounds To Obtain An Annulment?

 The grounds to prove that marriage is either voidable or void may differ from one state to another.
 For instance, in Alabama, the grounds for annulment include the age of one of the individuals being under 16, incest, or bigamy.
 While in New Jersey, the grounds are incest, consent under the influence of drugs or alcohol, impotency, fraud, and previously undissolved marriage.

 In general, a few common factors that could lead to annulment are discussed next.

 If one or both the husband and wife were underage when they got married, then the marriage can be annulled.
 However, the age limit varies from one state to another in the US.
 In a few states such as Indiana, Minnesota, and New Jersey, it is 16.
 But in New York and Texas, it is 17, while it is 18 in Florida, Oregon, and Virginia.
 The age limit may also change from time to time, so you should check the latest updates before applying for an annulment.